 7 Georgia Coast Trips for People Who Love to Eat

-They are pieces of a wetlands jigsaw puzzle, those islands and marshes along the Georgia coast.
-Early settlers on this diverse shore used the fertile soil to grow corn, beans and melons.
+The islands and marshes along the Georgia coast are pieces of a wetlands jigsaw puzzle.
+Early settlers on this diverse shore used the fertile soil to grow corn, beans, and melons.
 Harvests were so bountiful that bushels were sent back to England, laying the groundwork for the agriculture boom to come.

 Today, tides still rise and fall over those beaches and marshes, and food remains a fixture in the coastal way of life.
 The region's diversity is evident in more than geography: this is a place of barbecue made from local Ossabaw pig, of fish of the day served any way you like it, of the namesake stew from Brunswick, and of maverick Southern cuisine in Savannah.